-In March 2020, the Company issued warrants to the Company's president and chief executive officer and a member of the Board of Directors to purchase up to 6.4 million shares of the Company's common stock at an exercise price of \$0.84 per share (as amended).
-In March 2022, 3.2 million of the warrants were exercised in a cashless exercise resulting in 2.9 million net shares issued to the warrant holder.
+In March 2020, the Company issued warrants to the Company's president and chief executive officer and a member of the board of directors to purchase up to 6.4 million shares of the Company's common stock at an exercise price of \$0.84 per share (as amended).
+In March 2022, a warrant holder exercised their warrant to purchase 3.2 million shares in a cashless exercise resulting in 2.9 million net shares issued to the warrant holder after withholding 0.3 million shares for the exercise price.